jundalisay/superbnetlify/content/en/research/hegel/spirit/part-a/section-2b.md

 Rather consciousness is aware that the untruth, that comes out there, falls within it.
 By knowing this, however, consciousness is able to cancel and supersede this untruth.
 It distinguishes its apprehension of the truth from the untruth of its perception, corrects this untruth, and, so far as itself takes in hand to make this correction, the truth, qua truth of perception, certainly falls within its own consciousness.

-The procedure of consciousness, which we have now to consider, is thus so constituted that it no longer merely perceives, but is also conscious of its reflection into self, and keeps this apart from the simple apprehension proper.
+The procedure of consciousness is thus so constituted that it no longer merely perceives, but is also conscious of its reflection into self, and keeps this apart from the simple apprehension proper.